Dyalog/kafka/SPEC.md

 ## Library initialisation

-Use `]link.create # aplsource` to bring in the code into your workspace, and then call the `Init` function:
+Use `]link.create # aplsource` to bring in the code into your workspace, and then call the `Init` function, with the path to the directory where the shared library resides:
 ```
-Init
+Init 'path/to/dir/housing/kafka/shared/lib'
 ```

 You should now be ready to use the library.